iggredible/Learn-Vim/ch14_external_commands.md

 ```

 The breakdown:
 - `!j` runs the normal command filter operator (`!`) targetting the current line and the line below it.
-Recall that because it is a normal mode operator, the grammar rule `verb + noun` applies.
+Recall that because it is a normal mode operator, the grammar rule `verb + noun` applies. `!` is the verb and `j` is the noun.
 - `tr '[a-z]' '[A-Z]'` replaces the lowercase letters with the uppercase letters.

 The filter normal command only works on motions / text objects that are at least one line or longer.
 If you had tried running `!iwtr '[a-z]' '[A-Z]'` (execute `tr` on inner word), you will find that it applies the `tr` command on the entire line, not the word your cursor is on.

 ## Learn External Commands The Smart Way

 Vim is not an IDE.
 It is a lightweight modal editor that is highly extensible by design.
-Because of this extensibility, you have easy access to any external command in your system.
-With this, Vim is one step closer from becoming an IDE.
+Because of this extensibility, you have an easy access to any external command in your system.
+Armed with these external commands, Vim is one step closer from becoming an IDE.
 Someone said that the Unix system is the first IDE ever.

 The bang command is as useful as how many external commands you know.
 Don't worry if your external command knowledge is limited.
 I still have a lot to learn too.
 Take this as a motivation for continuous learning.
-Whenever you need to filter a text, look if there is an external command that can solve your problem.
-Don't worry about mastering everything about a particular command.
-Just learn the ones you need to complete the current task.
+Whenever you need to modify a text, look if there is an external command that can solve your problem.
+Don't worry about mastering everything, just learn the ones you need to complete the current task.